Ponty Chadha's son Manpreet gets bail in real estate fraud case

-NEW DELHI: Slain liquor baron Ponty Chadha’s son Manpreet Singh Chadha was granted bail on Monday in an alleged real estate fraud case.
+NEW DELHI, June 17: Slain liquor baron Ponty Chadha’s son Manpreet Singh Chadha was granted bail on Monday in an alleged real estate fraud case.

 Additional Session Judge Gulshan Kumar granted relief to Manpreet, apprehended at Delhi airport when he was leaving for Phuket on Wednesday night, on a personal bond of Rs 50,000 and two sureties of the same amount.